MotiBaadror/cricket-video-analysis/readme.md

-## Cricket player and bat and ball detection
+## Cricket bat and ball impact detection
-Impact detection
 The results is showing the frame where bat hit the ball.

-src folder have code

 ![alt Results](results.jpg)